chroma-x/php-string-builder/CONTRIBUTING.md

 ## Full example

-Here’s an example workflow for `php-simple-string-builder` hosted on Github, which is currently in version 1.0.2.
+Here’s an example workflow for `php-string-builder` hosted on Github, which is currently in version 1.0.2.
 Your username is `yourname` and you’re submitting a basic bugfix.

 ### Preparing your Fork

-- Hit ‘fork’ on Github, creating e.g. `yourname/php-simple-string-builder`
+- Hit ‘fork’ on Github, creating e.g. `yourname/php-string-builder`
 - Clone your project

 ```
-git clone git@github.com:yourname/php-simple-string-builder
+git clone git@github.com:yourname/php-string-builder
 ```

 - Create a branch

 ```
-cd php-simple-string-builder
+cd php-string-builder
 git checkout -b fix-issue-269 1.0.0
 ```